 More at Textbooks: Information and Purchasing, including Online Orders, Newark Center Textbooks and Supplies, Book Buybacks, and Textbook Costs.

-Psychology AA Transfer Degree
+Psychology for Transfer AA Degree (ADT)

 - Demonstrate knowledge of the major concepts, theoretical perspectives, empirical findings, and/or historical trends in psychology.

 - Recognize the basic principles of the scientific method, will explain the different research methods used in psychology, will be able to locate primary source scholarly documents, and/or will effectively use APA style.